US Made Supply

 Scope and Types I-IV

 D6690 applies to single-component sealants that are heated in a jacketed melter and poured into a prepared joint or routed crack.
 The standard does not cover cold-applied sealants, preformed compression seals, or chemically curing materials.
-Within the hot-applied family it defines four types, distinguished primarily by climate severity and chemical resistance.
+Within the hot-applied family it defines four types, distinguished primarily by climate severity and durability screening.

 Performance Requirements